 What resonates most with your current needs?

-Consider any of the current showings as a launchpad for a parent workshop, clinical training, diversity dialogue for staff or an organization, group support or a keynote presentation.
-I’m also eager to include and work with any other ideas you have in mind.
+Consider any of our Event Themes as a launchpad for a parent workshop, clinical training, diversity dialogue for staff or an organization, group support or a keynote presentation.
+We’re also eager to include and work with any other ideas you have in mind.

 Here’s what audience members are saying about our time together: